Insight - From a ferry, a Chinese fast-attack boat

 For AMD, a Sydney-based private company, the payoff was a foothold in China's maritime market during a period of rapid growth.

-The joint venture, Seabus International Co, began designing high-speed aluminium catamaran ferries, rescue vessels and patrol boats for China's inland and coastal waters, according to the company's website.
+The joint venture, Seabus International Co, began designing high-speed aluminium catamaran ferries and sea rescue vessels for China's inland and coastal waters, according to the company's website.

 That's when a third winner emerged.